pulp-platform/mempool/README.md

 make compile
 # Run the simulation with the *hello_world* binary loaded
 app=hello_world make sim
+# For Halide applications use the `halide-` prefix: E.g., to run `matmul`:
+app=halide-matmul make sim
 # Run the simulation with the *some_binary* binary.
 This allows specifying the full path to the binary
 preload=/some_path/some_binary make sim
 # Run the simulation without starting the gui